NhiDang1001/Nhi_Portfolio/README.md

 2. [YouTube APIs Analysis (Ali Abdaal channel)](https://github.com/NhiDang1001/YouTube-APIs-Analysis.git)

 ## Background
 Hi!
 I'm Nhi Dang.
-I've grown a love for programming over the years.
+I've grown a love for data analytics over the years.
 I took several data related coursework such as Data Science Statistics, Big Data Analytics, Probability & Discrete Mathematics at the University of Washington - Seattle, one of the top-ranked universities globally.
 I spend most of my freetime on learning Data Analytics and working on my own projects.The project I'm most proud of is the Seattle Pet Licensing.
 As a pet lover, I love working with Pet dataset.
 I've been working over and over again with this Seattle Pet Licensing Dataset, using MySQL, R (ggplot2), and Python(matplotlib).

 Now I focus on analysing whatever datasets come my way, automating my life wherer I can and conducting analysis on topics that interest me!